 The District's General Manager authorized changes to reserves and investments during the year in accordance with the Statement of Investment Policy.
-In particular, staff moved investment funds primarily as higher interest rates became available and as Certificated of Deposit (CD) terms expired.
-Funds on loan to the Wash Plan via the Trust, to be repaid by Wash Plan Participating Entities upon permit issuance, were reviewed and will be repaid to the District when the loan is called.
-Additionally, as costs for capital projects such as the ARTP feasibility studies have been realized, funds are deladdered in the District's portfolio.
+Staff moved investment funds primarily as higher interest rates became available and as Certificate of Deposit (CD) terms expired.
+Funds on loan to the Wash Plan via the Trust, to be repaid by Wash Plan Participating Entities upon permit issuance, were partially repaid with the remainder to be repaid to the District when the loan is called.
+In addition, investments are made based on District cash-flow needs to ensure funds are available for capital projects such as the PERC feasibility studies.
 The District will continue to monitor rates of investment returns and opportunities to generate funds through investments.